tpascarella/sr50/docs/fi-stages/fi-stages-overview.md

 sidebar_position: 1
 ---

-# The Stages of FI Overview
+# Stages of FI Overview

 ## The Stages of Financial Independence